Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Discussion and Limitations

-The cyclic training setup investigated in this work is distinct from the IID training setting assumed in the vast majority of the machine learning literature.
+\paragraph{Limitations.} \looseness=-10000 The cyclic training setup investigated in this work is distinct from the IID training setting assumed in the vast majority of the machine learning literature.
 It accounts for task repetition and task switching costs, which are critical components of the learning experience of humans and other real world agents.
-However, our current setup is still highly simplified from real world experience.
-We have yet to perform experiments on more naturalistic environments with sequential structures.
+However, our current setup is still highly simplified.
 Future research could investigate the emerging training dynamics of neural networks in different types of structured environments, such as multiscale temporal dynamics~\citep{jones2023learning}, from both theoretical and empirical perspectives.

-\looseness=-10000 Designing good learning curricula that achieve both learning efficiency and a low task-switching cost is a promising future direction that can be applied to more naturalistic training setups.
-On the modeling side, it will be worthwhile to rethink classic continual learning algorithms through the lens of LLMs and exploit and improve their emergent sequential memorization capability.
+The mathematical foundation of anticipatory recovery also requires further investigation.
+Although our computational toy model reproduces the anticipatory recovery phenomenon, it does not explain why the effect is stronger in LLMs and autoregressive tasks than in other types of architecture or learning objectives.
+In terms of the empirical experiments, the ablation studies are only run in a single setting.
+Future research could run the experiments in more settings to reach more conclusive results and investigate possible alternative theoretical explanations to the anticipatory recovery phenomenon.